The Ultimate Klipfolio Cheat Sheet

 Use SELECT to select values from a list according to specified criteria.

-data: A list of 1 or more items.
+- A list of one or more items.

-condition: A list of true and false values, typically a formula which combines 1 or more Logic functions.
+- A list of true and false values, typically a formula that combines one or more Logic functions.
 Data and condition must have the same number of items.

 Example: